sunsided/rust-audio-experiments/README.md

-# Short-Time Fourier Transforms in Rust
+# 🔉 Sounds & Short-Time Fourier Transforms

 This project experiments with calculation and visualizations of STFTs in Rust.